flosommerfeld/ESP8266-IKEA-Skarsta-Trotten-Web-Dashboard/README.md

 The implementation is based on the following FSM:
 ![](res/fsm.png)

+State transitions to the current state i.e. `UP`->`UP` happen when the user requests nothing after requesting the table to go up.
+The implementation takes care of stopping if the user hasn't stopped the table manually before reaching the maximum height and vice versa. `CUSTOM_HEIGHT` automatically transitions to `HOLD` whenever the requested height has been reached.
-All state transitions (excepct transitions to the current state) are done when the user requests something via the Web Dashboard through the following routes:
+All other state transitions are done when the user requests something via the Web Dashboard through the following routes:

 -  `/motor/<string: action>/` with `action` being `up`, `down`, `stop`
 - `/height/<string: height_in_cm>/` with `height_in_cm` in the range from `60` to `160`.